shaneMenzies/PRO-GENE-GEN/eval/bio_eval/README.md

 The data can be downloaded [here](https://dl.cispa.de/s/fgL5StLMpKoa6CE/download/eval_data.zip).

-Please move the contents of the zipped file to `/bio_eval/data/`.
+Please make sure the contents of the zipped file are located at `/eval/eval_data/`.

 2. **Run `hcocena` analysis.**